nooneyoulleverknow/medicarefraudscreener/README.md

 The below might be useful to try to identify if a bunch of payments are going to one address php evaluator.php me s all code:covid 0 revenue address But it should be noted, that all other information other then the financials, will be based upon initial values.  so if you have 50 businesses in one street address, you will only see the first business it saw [for that year].
-This view doesn't care what the others are
+This view doesn't care what the others are.

 more aggragates can be added with ease if you are competent.  just open up evaluator.php and search for "company".
-It should appear in 4 locations.  pretty much copy paste, change the new "company" to a serahc term of your desire, and change the values found in list.
+It should appear in 4 locations.  pretty much copy paste, change the new "company" to a search a term of your desire, and change the values found in list.

 additional files